starccy/save-to-google-photos-webext/README.md

 ## How to use

-1. Install the extension from `change me to a real link latter`.
+1. Install the extension from [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/savetogooglephotos/).
 2. Right-click on an image and select `Save to Google Photos`.
 3. Finish Google OAuth2 authentication in the popup window.